snhzyn/2026-2-Unstructured-Data-Analysis/README.md

 ## 🙏 Acknowledgement

-The programming materials are based on those prepared by the previous teaching assistant, [Min Joo Son](https://github.com/ming9oori/2025-2-Unstructured-Data-Analysis) (2025-2), updated for the current NLTK and Colab environment.
+The programming materials are based on those prepared by the previous teaching assistant, Minjoo Son, updated for the current NLTK and Colab environment.